wp-plugins/gwolle-gb/readme.txt

 = 1.1.2 =
 * 2015-01-
 * Give the CSS file a version in the GET.
+* Put date and time in spans on frontend.
 * Update zh_TW.

 = 1.1.1 =